azonenberg/prjcombine/docs/xilinx/ultrascaleplus/gty.rst

 * | ``PPF0_CFG``
   | Something to do with QPLL0.
 Not yet fully understood.
 So far:

-  * Bits 15:13: always 0
+  * Bits 15:12: always 0
-  * Bit 12: 1 if using fractional-N, 0 if not
-  * Bit 11: 0 if using fractional-N, 1 if not
+  * Bit 11:10: 10 if using fractional-N, 01 otherwise
-  * Bit 10: both 0 and 1 seen, but no clear pattern yet
+  * Bit 9: both 0 and 1 seen, but no clear pattern yet
-  * Bits 9:0: always 0
+  * Bits 8:0: always 0

 * | ``PPF1_CFG``
   | Seems to be same mapping as PPF0_CFG but for QPLL1